• Skip to primary navigation

 • Always (and I really mean it) grease your hands, work surface and all your bowls and spoons and spatulas generously with shortening when mixing the fondant.
 Melted marshmallow can be a pretty gooey mess if you don't grease well.

-• Always keep the fondant covered.
+• Fondant should be stored at room temperature.
+However, always keep the fondant covered.
 Fondant dries up very quickly and it is important to always keep it covered.
-It is best to wrap it tightly with cling wrap and stored in an airtight container.
+It is best to wrap it tightly with cling wrap (plastic wrap or saran wrap) and stored in an air-tight container.

 So is marshmallow fondant worth the effort?
 Well, that is really up to you.
-Below are some of the pros and cons of making your own fondant, be it the classic version or the marshmallow version on this page.
+Below are some of the pros and cons of making your own fondant, be it the classic homemade version of fondant or the marshmallow version on this page.

 The pros of marshmallow fondant: